Tuesday, March 6, 2012

 It does not necessitate banning products that do not meet given standards

-(a particular problem in the control-freaky EU, also in relation to safe but "misshapen, wrong sized" food items and much else that is safe, which could of course still be traded voluntarily, ungraded etc).
+(a particular problem in the already control-oriented EU, as also seen in relation to safe but "misshapen, wrong sized" food items and much else that is safe, which could of course still be traded voluntarily, ungraded etc).

 Government standards are necessary to ensure unsafe products are not sold: